GSA/fpki-guides/pages/fpki_cas.md

 Many commercial vendors include the FCPCA root certificate in their commercial-off-the-shelf (COTS) products' [Trust Stores](../truststores/).
 This enables Federal Government systems to trust person and enterprise device certificates issued by FPKI CAs.
 It is possible to add the FCPCA root certificate to trust stores for _government-managed_ devices and servers, if it's not available by default.

-{% include alert-warning.html content="The FCPCA root certificate is included in the trust stores for some platforms such as Microsoft and Adobe.
-Other platforms, including Mozilla and Firefox, do not include the FCPCA by default. " %}
+{% include alert-warning.html content="The FCPCA root certificate is included in the trust stores for some platforms such as Microsoft, Apple, and Adobe.
+Other platforms do not include the FCPCA by default. " %}

 ### Federal Bridge Certification Authority